yourbasic/int/README.md

 *Source code from [bfs.go][graphbfs].*

-# Effective bit manipulation
+# Effective search and sort

+Some of the most effective search and sort strategies are implemented by bit manipulation done with bitwise integer operators.
-Bitwise operators operate on single bits, often in parallel, within an integer.
+These operators operate on single bits, often in parallel, within an integer.
-They provide a set of fast, simple actions that can be surprisingly effective.
+Even though they don't form a Turing-complete set of operations, they can still be surprisingly effective.

-The standard set of bitwise instructions found in pretty much every CPU includes bitwise `not`, `and`, `or` and `xor` instructions; plus a collection of `shift` and `rotate` instructions.
+The standard set of bitwise operators found in pretty much every CPU includes bitwise `not`, `and`, `or` and `xor` instructions; plus a collection of `shift` and `rotate` instructions.
 A bit count instruction, often known as `popcnt`, is also quite common.